Xiaofan-Shen/Xiaofan-Shen.github.io/_posts/2024-08-02-Particle filter in Python.md

     return np.exp(20 * bc)
 ```

-- Compute the histogram:

-- Normalize the histogram:
+This part computes the histogram and normalize the histogram.